Master of Laws in Māori/Pacific and Indigenous Peoples' Law

 You'll examine how the United Nations and other international organisations influence the process of Indigenous rights development.
 You will learn what role the State plays in recognising environmental and economic rights of indigenous peoples.

 What will post-settlement New Zealand legal landscape look like?
-You could be the driving force behind developing truly inclusive New Zealand Jurisprudence that would incorporate the best of the traditional Māori practices and Common Law.
+You could be the driving force behind developing a truly inclusive New Zealand Jurisprudence that would incorporate the best of the traditional Māori practices and Common Law.

 The knowledge and skills developed through our specialist programme are relevant in roles in: